unmtransinfo/TIGA/README.md

 * Evidence assessment based on confirmatory statistics.
 * __iCite__ annotations from __iCite API__, via PMIDs from __GWAS Catalog__.
-* Visualization of associations for a given disease by scatter plot of effect size versus specificity, sized by weight of evidence.
+* Visualization of associations for a given disease by scatter plot of effect size versus __&mu; score__, a rational, unbiased, non-parametric multivariate method.

 ## GWAX Workflow